hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

     ;
     bcp.example.
 IN NSEC3PARAM 1 0 0 -

-For small zones, the use of opt-out NSEC3 records is not recommended.
+For small zones, the use of opt-out based NSEC3 records is NOT RECOMMENDED.

-For very large (e.g. 10 million plus unsigned delegations) and only sparsely signed zones, where the majority of the records are insecure delegations, use of opt-out may be justified.
+For very large and sparsely signed zones, where the majority of the records are insecure delegations, opt-out MAY be used.

 # Recommendation for validating resolvers